stellar-deprecated/docs/guides/concepts/test-net.md

   the development of a trading client.

-As a maintainer of an application, you will want to think about creating a data set that is representative enough to test your primary use cases, and able to expedite testing even when testnet is not available.
+As a maintainer of an application, you will want to think about creating a data set that is representative enough to test your primary use cases, and allow for robust testing even when testnet is not available.

-A script can automate this entire process by [creating an account with Friendbot](../get-started/create-account.md), and submitting a set of transactions that are predefined as a part of your test infrastructure.
+A script can automate this entire process by [creating an account with Friendbot](../get-started/create-account.md), and submitting a set of [transactions](../concepts/transactions.md) that are predefined as a part of your test infrastructure.

 For additional questions we recommend heading over to [Stellar's Stack Exchange](https://stellar.stackexchange.com/).